-Logging headers to console · Cloudflare Workers docs
+Logging headers to console

 request.headers.has("Your-Header-Name") might return true.
 This is the same behavior that browsers implement.

 The reason this happens is because Headers objects do not store headers in enumerable JavaScript properties, so the developer console and JSON stringifier do not know how to read the names and values of the headers.
-It’s not an empty object per se, but rather an opaque object.
+It is not actually an empty object, but rather an opaque object.

-Headers objects are iterable, however, which we can take advantage of to develop a couple quick one-liners for debug-printing headers.
+Headers objects are iterable, which you can take advantage of to develop a couple of quick one-liners for debug-printing headers.

 Pass headers through a Map